 All staff should be aware of the guidance issued by the SCPs within the Threshold of need Guide in order to secure support and intervention for children/young people at the earliest possible opportunity in the least intrusive way.
-This document is integral to safeguarding children/young people in Bedford Borough's educational establishments and we will always use the Threshold of Need Guide to underpin decision-making.
+This document is integral to safeguarding children/young people in Central Bedfordshire's educational establishments and we will always use the Threshold Document to underpin decision-making.